edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

     handled.

-    If you have not already created the desired access rule, you can save your Security Application Manager configuration, [create an access rule](Access-Rules.htm#AccessRuleAdministration), edit your
+    If you have not already created the desired access rule, you can save your Security Application configuration, [create an access rule](Access-Rules.htm#AccessRuleAdministration), edit your
-    Security Application Manager configuration, and then resume this procedure.
+    Security Application configuration, and then resume this procedure.

     i.
 From the **Rules** section, click **Access Rule**.